Meu Garoto Cachaçaria in Belém: history, jambu cachaça, and full experience

 Where to stay in Belém

-If you want to explore the historic part of the city, it’s worth staying near the center or in the Nazaré district.
+If you plan to explore the city’s historic area, consider staying near downtown or the Nazaré neighborhood.

 Grand Mercure Belém – our experience

-For those who like local flavors and different experiences, the visit is usually quite interesting.
+For those who enjoy discovering local flavors and unique experiences, the visit tends to be quite interesting.

 Common mistakes when visiting